-CsI(Tl) has a very good stopping power, is slightly hygroscopic and with good plastic mechanical properties.
-Combined with a the relatively good radiation hardness properties, CsI(Tl) is also well suited for High Energy Physics.
-It also has no cleavage plane and is quite rugged – which makes it well-suited for well logging, space research or other applications where severe shock conditions are encountered.
+CsI(Tl) has very good stopping power, is slightly hygroscopic and with good plastic mechanical properties.
+Combined with a relatively good radiation hardness properties, CsI(Tl) is also well suited for High Energy Physics.
+It is used in Phoswiches for whole body counting and X-ray astronomy as the "guard crystal" with typically a thin NaI(Tl) as the primary detector.
+It also has no cleavage plane and is quite rugged – which makes it well-suited for well-logging, space research or other applications where severe shock conditions are encountered.

 |Melting point [K]||894|

 |Primary decay time [ns]||1000|

 |Photoelectron yield [% of NaI(Tl)] (for γ-rays)||45|